12mirt/Video-Helper/README.md

 ### Gesture-Based Controls

 When hand gesture control is enabled (`6`), you can use finger gestures to toggle features:
+Show your palm facing the camera for accurate detection.

 - **1 Finger**: Toggle face blur
 - **2 Fingers**: Toggle background blur